-When brittle, hard metal materials coalesce with relatively soft metals, primarily from the iron family (iron, cobalt, nickel); a material is created that is characterized by a high level of hardness as well as viscosity, known as carbide.
+When brittle, metal hard materials coalesce with relatively soft metals, primarily from the iron family (iron, cobalt, nickel), then a material characterised by a high level of hardness yet also viscosity is created, known as carbide.

 Its huge resistance to wear and capacity to withstand even massive physical loads make it a much sought-after material in many sectors: Including mechanical engineering, the automotive, steel or food industry.

-Machining processes such as rotating, milling, drilling, engraving, sharpening and grinding are almost inconceivable without carbide.
+Machining processes such as rotating, milling, drilling, engraving and grinding are almost inconceivable without carbide.
 It is also used in non-cutting forming or for protection against wear.
-In the field of tool manufacturing, the hard metal is mainly used for indexable inserts, as solid carbide rods or in the form of precision tools like drills and milling cutters.
+In the field of tool manufacturing, carbide is mainly used for indexable inserts, as solid carbide rods or in the form of precision tools.

-For the most common sharpening process – grinding carbide – the correct grinding wheel granulation, adjusted grinding parameters and an optimum grinding pressure are vital parameters to guarantee maximum tool performance.
+For the most common machining process – grinding carbide – the correct grinding wheel granulation, adjusted grinding parameters and an optimum grinding pressure are vital parameters to guarantee maximum tool performance.

-For significantly higher productivity during grinding without compromising on quality, VOLLMER's "VGrind" precision tool grinding machine provides a solution which has immediately set new standards in tool manufacturing.
+For significantly higher productivity during grinding without compromising on quality, VOLLMER's VGrind grinding machine has provided a solution which immediately set new standards.